Movies Of The Past That Correctly Predicted The Technology We Have Today

-Movie makers have been creating visions of the future that include incredible technology and scientific breakthroughs seemingly far ahead of their time.
-But in today's world, many of the advanced tech gadgets we saw on the big screen can actually be seen in real life.
-Watch below for a quick guide to movies that have correctly predicted the future.
-Produced by Daniel Goodman.
-Originally published in August 2013.
+But in today’s world, many of the advanced tech gadgets we saw on the big screen can actually be seen in real life.
+Watch below for a quick guide to movies that have correctly predicted the future:

+Produced by Daniel Goodman Follow Business Insider Australia on Facebook and Twitter

 Business Insider Emails & Alerts